tugaydmrl/tugaydmrl/README.md

 ## whoami
 Knowledgeable Front End Developer adept at creating successful websites that meet customer needs.

-I mostly use HTML, CSS, JavaScript, and JS libraries (ReactJs, ReactNative, Redux) in my projects. <br>
+I mostly use HTML, CSS, JavaScript, and JS frameworks&libraries (ReactJs, ReactNative, Redux) in my projects. <br>
 It is among my responsibilities to create SEO-compatible, scalable, high-performance, and manageable projects.

 <br/>